ktool/retailstore/README.md

 ```
 Scenerio :

 let say for CUSTOMER user who just joined before 3 years.
 In this case user is applicable to 5% discount.
-If the total bill amount is 540 $ then : <br/>
+If the total bill amount is 540 $ then :

-eligible discount by percentage = 540 * 0.05 = 27 $ <br/>
+eligible discount by percentage = 540 * 0.05 = 27 $

-eligible discount by amount considering 5$ for each 100$ purchase = floor(540/100) * 5 = 25 $ <br/><br/>
+eligible discount by amount considering 5$ for each 100$ purchase = floor(540/100) * 5 = 25 $

-In this case, i considered the maximum discount which is 27 $ calculated based on percentage.<br/>
+In this case, i considered the maximum discount which is 27 $ calculated based on percentage.
 ```
 ### Prerequisites